project-valhalla/main/README.md

 - possibility to download a new map in-game everytime it's available on the server, even outside edit mode (with custom files like textures and sounds?);

 - possibility to undo or redo modifications done by our client in online coop edit;

-- map sounds menu in the editor where you can listen to sounds before creating an entity;

 - mini in-game Quadropolis that allows players to share maps, mods and stuff (?);